Unions with UNIONS: Using galaxy-galaxy lensing to probe galaxy mergers: Methods

 Finally, we fit Navarro-Frenk-White (NFW) profiles to the \dsigma measurements to determine whether the merger process produces measurable differences in the DM haloes of galaxies.
 In our analysis, we adopt a virial overdensity threshold that varies with redshift as given by \citet{Bryan1998} and implemented in the \textsc{colossus} Python package \citep{Diemer2018}.
 For our lenses, which have an average redshift of $\lzr\approx0.15$, this virial overdensity corresponds to $\sim$114$\times$ the critical density of the Universe.
 This overdensity threshold defines the edge of our halo radius \rvir and therefore the enclosed halo mass \mhalo and concentration \c.

 Our full model consists of two components:~an NFW halo and a point-like mass of stars at the centre of the galaxy.
 The stellar component has a mass equal to the weighted arithmetic mean of the stellar masses in the given lens sample, with weights given by equation \eqref{eq:weights} for controls and unity weights for post-mergers.
-The DM component has two free parameters that we fit to the data:~the halo mass and concentration.
-The small ($<\,$2 per cent) uncertainties in the stellar masses estimated from 10\,000 bootstrapping iterations justify our choice to keep \Mstar as a fixed parameter (see Table \ref{tab:hyp_test_fit} in Section \ref{sec:results}), allowing for smaller uncertainties in the free parameters.
+The DM component has two free parameters that we fit to the data:~the halo mass \mhalo and concentration \c.
+The small ($<\,$2\%) uncertainties in the stellar masses estimated from 10\,000 bootstrapping iterations justify our choice to keep \Mstar as a fixed parameter (see Table \ref{tab:hyp_test_fit} in Section \ref{sec:results}), allowing for smaller uncertainties in the free parameters.
+Changing the stellar masses by $\pm20\%$ to account for systematic uncertainties in the stellar population synthesis models \citep[e.g.,][]{Roediger2015, Dogruel2023} only affects our nominal halo masses and concentrations by $\lesssim$\,5\%---well within the \mhalo and \c uncertainties given in Section \ref{sec:results}'s Table \ref{tab:hyp_test_fit}.

 We find the best-fitting \mhalo and \c to our \dsigma measurements using a Markov chain Monte Carlo routine to minimize the following $\chi^2$:

 where $\boldsymbol{\dsigma}$ is a vector containing our measurements from Section \ref{sec:measurements}, $\boldsymbol{\widehat{\dsigma}}$ is a vector containing the predicted \dsigma amplitudes using the current parameters, and $\mathbf{C}^{-1}$ is the unbiased inverse covariance matrix of our \dsigma values accounting for the Hartlap factor \citep{Hartlap2007}.
 We adopt uninformed, uniform priors for the halo mass and concentration, where the log-prior probabilities are zero for $\mhalo\geq10^9\Msun$ and $0 \leq c \leq 10$, and negative infinity otherwise.